 I am a combination of a white-collar architect and a blue-collar mechanic.
 I am an architect and a maker.
 I am a maker-tect.

 We believe simple and authentic architectural design is best.
 But simple is not easy.
 Simple solutions require concentration to find and wisdom to recognize.
 Expressing a construct authentically requires an understanding of how it will be made and the qualities of the materials used.
-This is true of huge steel building or a small wooden stool.
+This is true of large steel building or a small wooden stool.

 Kazebee Design is fundamentally a group of people who enjoy designing, thinking, and making good things.